- Low-Carb Keto Vegetables To Eat Frequently

 If you’re starting the ketogenic diet, you might be tempted to eat just cheese or bacon for every meal — after all, who wouldn’t want to eat these favorite comfort foods every chance they get?
-But just because you’re trying to increase your fat intake and limit your carbs doesn’t mean you shouldn’t still focus on eating a balanced diet, and that includes making sure you get enough plant foods.
+But just because you’re trying to increase your fat intake and limit your carb amount doesn’t mean you shouldn’t still focus on eating a balanced diet, and that includes making sure you get enough plant-based foods.
 As indulgent as it would be to eat bacon all day, vegetables are important to incorporate into your meals, and thankfully, there are plenty of keto friendly vegetables that are low carb and that won’t bump you out of ketosis (using fat for fuel).

 The exact amount of carbs each person may need to consume when on a keto-diet varies, but most guidelines recommend 20-50g a day.
 You can find your estimated keto diet carb level by using a keto calculator.
-Since there are different types of vegetables that tend to be more carb-heavy than others, choosing the right vegetables can help you get the vitamins and minerals you need without going over your carbohydrate limit.
+Since there are vegetables that have minimal carbs ranging to those considered high carb vegetables, choosing the low carb varieties will help you get the vitamins, minerals, and fiber you need without going over your carbohydrate limit.

 As a general rule of thumb, vegetables that grow above ground — think lettuce and broccoli — are typically lower carb and better for a ketogenic diet than their more starchy counterparts that grow below ground, such as potatoes.
-Vegetables like lettuce can be eaten more freely, which can help ensure you’re getting an abundance of nutrients without compromising your diet.
+Low carb vegetables like lettuce can be eaten more freely, which can help ensure you’re getting an abundance of nutrients without compromising your keto diet.

-Leafy greens such as kale, spinach, and arugula are great options when it comes to keto-friendly veggies.
+Leafy greens such as kale, spinach, and arugula are great options when it comes to keto friendly vegetables.
 They are low in carbs but high in other important nutrients such as vitamin A, vitamin C, calcium, and iron.
 You can use them raw in salads, and you can also cook them into omelets, soups, and more.
 With greens, you don’t have to worry as much about limiting portion size, so you can throw them into any meal to add flavor, nutrients and volume to help keep yourself full.

 1 cup of raw kale (67 grams or 2.4 ounces) has 4 grams of net carbs and 2 grams of fiber.

-Members of the cruciferous vegetable family, such as cabbage, Brussels sprouts, broccoli, and cauliflower can be enjoyed as part of the keto diet.
+Members of the cruciferous vegetable family, such as cabbage, broccoli, and cauliflower can be enjoyed as part of the keto diet.
 These nutrient-rich vegetables contain specific phytonutrients that have been suggested to play a role in inhibiting certain types of cancer cells, plus they are high in fiber, and they can be prepared in a wide range of dishes.
-Cauliflower can be particularly useful, as it can be made into a rice substitute, a pizza crust or our favorite Cauliflower Mash.
-We love Cauliflower mash so much that we created an Instant Cauliflower Mash version that is ready in minutes and keto-friendly.

 1 cup of raw broccoli (91 grams) has 4 grams of net carbs and 2 grams of fiber.

-1 cup of raw cauliflower (100g) has 2 grams of net carbs and 3 grams of fiber.
+1 cup of raw cauliflower (100 grams) has 2 grams of net carbs and 3 grams of fiber.

 1 cup of raw zucchini (124 grams) has 3 grams of net carbs and 1 gram of fiber.

 This high-fiber veggie is low in calories and carbs but high in important nutrients such as folate.
-It can not only help you fill up, but it can also make your dishes more exciting.
-Cook it as an appetizer with butter or use it as a base for dishes such as salmon or eggs.
+It will help you fill up, but it can also make your dishes more exciting.
+Grill it for an appetizer, saute it with butter or use it as a base for dishes such as salmon or eggs.

 1 cup of cooked asparagus (180 grams) has 4 grams of net carbs and 4 grams of fiber.